 Overall, all three services perform well.
 If you’re only working with JPG and PNG images, the key decision really comes down to whichever pricing model works best for you.

 Overall, I’ve found ShortPixel to perform well.
-The optimization results are in the expected range according the settings used, and I’ve not run into any glitches in the processing.
+The optimization results are in the expected range according to the settings used, and I’ve not run into any glitches in the processing.
 In sum, it’s easy to use and effective.